Registered Professional Planner: Ontario

 In Ontario, the Ontario Professional Planners Institute (OPPI) has the mandate to grant the title of RPP.
 Only full and retired members of OPPI may use the title of RPP.

 If an individual falsely represents themselves as a professional planner, if that person is "guilty of an offence", they could be fined up to $5,000.

 Quebec

 Planners in Quebec are not titled or certified as RPPs.
-However, l'Orde des Urbanistes du Québec licenses planners in Quebec following similar processes to other provinces.
+However, l'Ordre des Urbanistes du Québec licenses planners in Quebec following similar processes to other provinces.
 To work as a planner and provide professional advice or sign-off on plans, individuals must be licensed members of the order with a valid permit.

 New Brunswick

 The New Brunswick Association of Planners (NBAP) / l’Association des urbanistes du Nouveau-Brunswick (AUNB) is the provincial regulatory body for professional planners in New Brunswick.
 The RRP designation is restricted to members of NBAP / ANUB and is protected in law.